 What are the different types of data loggers?

-Stand-alone data loggers are compact, reusable, and portable, and offer low cost and easy setup and deployment.
+Stand-alone USB data loggers are compact, reusable, and portable, and offer low cost and easy setup and deployment.
 Internal-sensor models are used for monitoring at the logger location, while external-sensor models (with flexible input channels for a range of external sensors) can be used for monitoring at some distance from the logger.
-Most stand-alone loggers communicate with a PC or Mac via a USB interface.
+Most stand-alone loggers communicate with a computer via a USB interface.
 For greater convenience, a data shuttle device can be used to offload data from the logger for transport back to a computer.